krazy527/daily-learning-log/README.md

-# React Native
+# Git

-This is an experimental project on React Native.
+This is an experimental project on Git.